scssyworks/silkrouter/README.md

 });
 ```

-Path preservation doesn't work if hash routing is disabled.
+Path preservation only works for hash routing.

 # Disable initialization

-Silkrouter automatically calls the handler on initialization.
-This behaviour
+Silkrouter automatically calls the handler as soon as it is attached.
+This
-allow consumers to mount their respective components on page-load.
-However, in
+behaviour allow consumers to mount components on page load.
+To attach the
-special scenarios you might just want to initialize the router without making
-any changes to the DOM.
-To do that we can disable initialization.
+listeners silently, you can disable this behaviour.

 ```js
 const router = new Router({